 May and June are known to offer the best visibility.
 It is also a great season for Manta Rays.
-Although they are around Lady Elliot all year round, numbers rise during winter months.
+Although they are around Lady Elliot all year round, numbers rise during the winter months.
 Winter is also when the whales migrate so you’d have a chance to hear them singing while you are in the water – or spot them at the horizon or during the scenic flight.

 February and March could be another great option to try to spot the turtles hatching.
 Turtles come to nest between November and March.

-The rare natural wonder of Coral Spawning phenomenon can be seen on Lady Elliot Island, but it is hard to predict and organise a trip around that.
+The rare natural wonder of the Coral Spawning phenomenon can be seen on Lady Elliot Island, but it is hard to predict and organise a trip around that.
 Check with the resort and cross your fingers for this one!

 The resort did this very useful calendar to help you make a choice about your visit to Lady Elliot: